Flow-augmentation II: Undirected graphs: Undirected flow-augmentation

 Intuitively, the role of $Z$ will be played by an unknown solution to the cut problem in question and compatibility of $A$ with $Z$ means that $A$ cannot add connectivity that was removed by $Z$ (or that was not present in the first place).
 The challenge is to find a flow-augmenting set that with good probability is consistent with at least one solution $Z$, without knowing $Z$ beforehand.

 It will be convenient to take edges in $A$ as being \emph{undeletable} or, equivalently, as unbounded (or infinite) capacity.
-Clearly, if $A$ is flow-augmenting and compatible with an (eligible) set $Z$ then adding an arbitrary number of copies of any edges in $A$ will not violate this property.
+Clearly, if $A$ is flow-augmenting and compatible with an (eligible) set $Z$ then $A$ remains flow-augmenting and compatible with $Z$ after adding an arbitrary number of copies of any edges in $A$.
 In particular, having a total of $k+1$ copies of every edge in $A$ will make those edges effectively undeletable for sets $Z$ of size $k$, that is, the endpoints of any edge in $A$ cannot be separated by $Z$.
 Note that for applications, since edges in $A$ are in addition to the original input, one will usually not be interested in deleting edges of $A$ anyway (and costs may not be defined), and they only help to increase the flow to match an (unknown) solution.
 For the purpose of flow and path packings, edges in $A$ may, accordingly, be shared by any number of (flow) paths, fully equivalent to simply having $k+1$ copies of each edge.

-\paragraph{Witnessing flow.} To simplify for applications, in addition to returning a flow-augmenting set, we will also attempt to return an $(s,t)$-max flow in the augmented graph which intersects $Z_{s,t}$ in a particularly structured way.
+\paragraph{Witnessing flow.} Similarly as in the directed case, in addition to returning a flow-augmenting set, we will also attempt to return an $(s,t)$-max flow in the augmented graph which intersects $Z_{s,t}$ in a particularly structured way.

 In the following, let $G$ be a connected graph with $s, t \in V(G)$, and let $Z$ be an $(s,t)$-cut in $G$ which contains an $(s,t)$-min cut.
-A \emph{witnessing $(s,t)$-flow for $Z$} in $G$ is an $(s,t)$-max flow $\cP$ in $G$ such that every edge of $Z_{s,t}$ occurs on a path of $\cP$, and every path of $\cP$ intersects $Z$ in precisely one edge.
+A \emph{witnessing $(s,t)$-flow for $Z$} in $G$ is an $(s,t)$-max flow $\witnessflow$ in $G$ such that every edge of $Z_{s,t}$ occurs on a path of $\witnessflow$, and every path of $\witnessflow$ intersects $Z$ in precisely one edge.

 We make a few observations.
 First, since $Z$ is an $(s,t)$-cut, every $(s,t)$-path in $G$ intersects $Z$ in at least one edge.
 Second, if additionally $\lambda_{G}(s,t)=|Z_{s,t}|$, then every $(s,t)$-max flow in $G$ is witnessing \emph{for $Z_{s,t}$}.
 Hence, if $Z$ is a minimum $(s,t)$-cut, then finding a witnessing flow is no harder than finding a flow-augmenting set.
 However, if $Z$ is a special and only $Z_{s,t}$ is a minimum $(s,t)$-cut, then a witnessing flow is a more restrictive notion.